gto76/face-tracker/README.md

 How to run
 ----------
-App uses OpenCv 3.0 and JFreeChart 1.0.19 libraries.
+App uses [OpenCv 3.0.0] (http://sourceforge.net/projects/opencvlibrary/files/opencv-win/3.0.0-beta/opencv-3.0.0-beta.exe/download) and [JFreeChart 1.0.19] (http://sourceforge.net/projects/jfreechart/files/1.%20JFreeChart/1.0.19/jfreechart-1.0.19.zip/download) libraries.
 At the top of the `Main.java` file, the paths to the OpenCV components need to be set.
 To get input video from a webcam use input parameter `0`, or use a path to the video file.

 Functionalities
 ---------------